ghc-proposals/ghc-proposals/proposals/0000-unboxed-newtypes.rst

     shuffleUnliftedArray# :: forall (a :: TYPE 'UnliftedRep).
 ByteArray# -> UnliftedArray# a -> UnliftedArray# a

 However, adding these functions requires modifying GHC and adding more primops.
-With ``UnboxedNewtypes``, this interface can be implemented from the existing ``ArrayArray#`` interface without modifying GHC::
+With ``UnliftedNewtypes``, this interface can be implemented from the existing ``ArrayArray#`` interface without modifying GHC::

     newtype UnliftedArray# (a :: TYPE 'UnliftedRep) = UnliftedArray# ArrayArray#